 Reaching a Conclusion

-An investigation that is deemed to be inconclusive is a failed investigation.
+A workplace investigation that is deemed to be inconclusive is a failed investigation.
 If you can’t come to a conclusion, consider conducting more interviews, gathering more evidence and going back over the interviews and evidence already gathered.

 Based on the conclusion you reach in your investigation the company must decide whether or not to take action.